microsoft/markitdown/docs/contributor-guide/contributing.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-### How to Contribute
+## Getting Started
+To start contributing, refer to the [Running Tests and Checks](#running-tests-and-checks) section.

+## Issues and PRs
 You can help by looking at issues or helping review PRs.
 Any issue or PR is welcome, but we have also marked some as 'open for contribution' and 'open for reviewing' to help facilitate community contributions.
-These are ofcourse just suggestions and you are welcome to contribute in any way you like.
+These are of course just suggestions and you are welcome to contribute in any way you like.

 <div align="center">